photography is fun

-I mean, there were some merits to buying a film camera; I even got it at a discount ($50 for an Olympus OM-42).
-One of those merits is hard-headedly trying to understand the settings of a camera like lens, aperture, focus, shutter speed and ISO.
-The other is reading all the old beautifully designed manuals, trying to figure out how to operate the film camera.
+There were some merits to buying a film camera.
+I got it at a discount. $50 for an Olympus OM-41.
+One of those merits is learning the fundamentals of a camera, like lens, aperture, focus, shutter speed and ISO.
+The other is reading all the old beautifully designed manuals and trying to figure out how to operate the film camera.

-These merits are all offset by the simple fact that you can’t see the results of your photography until you get the film developed, which costs a lot for a college student.
+These merits are offset by how you can’t see the results of your photography until you get the film developed.
+Which, for me, is likely never.

 books